Titanic Belfast’s Sunday Afternoon Tea is served in Titanic Suite, the opulent event space on the top level of the iconic Titanic visitor attraction.

-Though you can see many of the ship’s artefacts in the visitor attraction, the suite is the only place you can see a stunning replica of the Grand Staircase; a real feature on board RMS Titanic that was recreated for a few iconic scenes in the 1997 film.
+Though you can see many of the ship’s artefacts in the visitor attraction, the suite is the only place you can see a replica of the Grand Staircase; a real feature on board RMS Titanic that was recreated for a few iconic scenes in the 1997 film.

 Combine your afternoon tea with the full Titanic Experience.
 Take a self-guided tour of the nine interactive galleries to uncover the story of Titanic, from her conception in Belfast in the early 1900s to her maiden voyage and subsequent place in history.